ShahriarRezghi/serio/README.md

 Then you can run the tests executable.
 Also note that tests might take a long time to compile so please be patient.

 # Contribution and Questions
 You can report bugs and ask questions on [issues page](../../issues).
-Also if you want to implement a feature or fix a bug you can open an issue and we can discuss it.
+Also if you want to implement a feature or fix a bug please open an issue about it first.

 # TODO
 You can view the TODO file [here](TODO.md).